 Diet and Nutrition

 Any diet should be appropriate to the dog's age and activity level.
-Due to this breed being very active, consider a working or active breed formula to account for the dog's high-energy needs.
+Because this breed is very active, consider a working or active breed formula to account for the dog's high-energy needs.
 Always make sure that they have clean and fresh water that's easily accessible and available.
 Check with your veterinarian if you have any questions or concerns about your dog's weight or diet.

 Where to Adopt or Buy a Karelian Bear Dog